helxplatform/helx-ui/README.md

 ## Production build configuration

-For local development the app talks to the appstore as a seperate entity.
+For local development the app talks to the appstore as a separate entity.
 In an appstore deployment environment the appstore facilitates serving the frontend.
 The main impact this has on the frontend repo is the `homepage` field in `package.json` and `BUILD_PATH` in `.env`.
 Both of these are used to configure